Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ### Content
 - In the proccess of making this webpage I have used [Code Institute](https://codeinstitute.net/) videos and course material to help me and remind me of how to write some of the code.
-- Used [W3Schools](https://www.w3schools.com/) as my help on how to write the some of the code on this website.
+- Used [W3Schools](https://www.w3schools.com/) as my help on how to write some of the code on this website.
 - The Fonts on the website were taken from [Google fonts](https://fonts.google.com/).
 - Used [Codecademy](https://www.codecademy.com/) as help with how to write some of the code on this website.
 - Used [Developer Mozilla](https://developer.mozilla.org/en-US/) as help with how to write some of the code on this website.